Do you have questions about Hazardous Waste Personnel training?

 - Teach personnel the hazardous waste management procedures specific to your facility including implementation of the contingency plan.

-- “At a minimum” training must ensure personnel can respond effectively to emergencies.
+- “At a minimum” training must ensure personnel can respond effectively to hazardous waste emergencies at your facility.

-How do I ensure my RCRA training meets the requirements of the US EPA and my State environmental agency?
+How do I ensure my RCRA training meets both Federal (USEPA) and state requirements?

-I have 20+ years experience with the applicable regulations as a Truck Driver, Hazardous Waste Technician, Consultant, and Trainer.
+I have 25+ years experience with the applicable regulations as a truck driver, Hazardous Waste Technician, consultant, and training provider.
 I have spent a lot of that time researching the RCRA regulations and assisting companies like yours to comply with them.
-Read testimonials from EHS professionals like you.
+My resume.

 Where can I get more information about the EPA & State hazardous waste regulations?